TheArtOfPour/taop-ai/README.md

 Cheers!

+*The trained models can be found as .h5 files in the taop-api /models*

 - `python 1-sql_to_pickle.py` to query and convert data to pickle format

 - `python 2-pickle_to_one_hot.py` to convert data to one-hot format